 The doctors and researchers listed in the Physician Directory have been suggested by TEA members over time.
 TEA does not recommend or endorse any of these doctors or researchers.

-In 2008, The Erythromelalgia Association distributed a comprehensive survey to its members, covering questions on symptoms, treatment, and diagnosis among other issues.
+In 2008, TEA distributed its first comprehensive survey to its members, covering questions on symptoms, treatment, and diagnosis among other issues.
 Of the approximately 650 surveys that were sent, the survey elicited 427 responses, approximately 66%!